13. Random Processes

 main()

-You can plot this with:
+You can plot this with the following gnuplot instructions:

 Listing 13.3.6 Instructions to plot points randomly distributed in a two-dimensional space.

-##REQUIRED_FILE: random-spatial.dat
+##REQUIRED_FILE: random_spatial.dat

-##PRE_EXEC: ./random-spatial.py > random-spatial.dat
+##PRE_EXEC: ./random_spatial.py > random_spatial.dat

 ##CAPTION: Random (x, y) points.
 You should be able to see